Annual Greenhouse, Sod and Nursery Survey

 Erroneous data and partially completed questionnaires are imputed using historical data information.

 The survey data collected are weighted within each stratum in order to produce estimates representative of the population.
 Non-responding units, for example, no contacts and refusals, are dealt with by adjusting the initial sample weights.
+A ratio adjustment based on the survey estimates compared to the 2011 Census of Agriculture is applied to the estimates to account for the small non-sampled Take-None units.
+The jackknife variance estimation method is used.

 Daily edits and analysis of the top contributors and historical comparisons are performed before a final estimate is disseminated.
 Different sources of information are used to validate provincial estimations.
 No other surveys are available to compare directly with these survey results.